 TTP-based communication platform

-The Boeing 787 Dreamliner is a super-efficient commercial airplane that will be carrying up to 330 passengers on routes of up to 8,500 nautical miles.
+The Boeing 787 Dreamliner is a super-efficient commercial airplane carrying up to 330 passengers on routes of up to 8,500 nautical miles.
 Benefits of the new airliner include fuel reduction of 20 percent, more cargo revenue capacity, and an increase of customer convenience due to higher humidity in the interior environment.
 The Dreamliner is developed by an international team of top aerospace companies.
-Hamilton Sundstrand delivers electric and environmental control systems and has chosen TTTech to support the development of a TTP based data communication platform.
+Hamilton Sundstrand (since 2012 UTC Aerospace Systems and since 2018 Collins Aerospace) delivers electric and environmental control systems and has chosen TTTech to support the development of a TTP based data communication platform.

 "The TTP protocol provides Hamilton Sundstrand flexibility in designing distributed electronic systems.
 By taking advantage of TTP’s modular nature, we can more effectively integrate our systems, improve tolerance to system upgrades, and better manage obsolescence."